 After popping up, taking a break, and having some amazing chicken skewers coated in peanut sauce, we headed off to the famous wreck.
-There’s something so enchanting when your under the water and you suddenly see the remnants of a huge ship in front of your eyes.
+There’s something so enchanting when you’re under the water and you suddenly see the remnants of a huge ship in front of your eyes.
 Although the ship is not completely intact, It’s pieces are scattered all over the sandy bottom creating homes for a plethora of ocean life.
 Big groupers, Mola Mola, whale sharks, and black-tips all call this their home from time to time.

 Unfortunately for us, the water wasn’t very clear and some of the usual fish (schools of jack, bumphead parrotfish, etc) were not around.
-Still, being able to go through doors and look up at the sunlit water creating a shimmering effect off the rugged ship was mesmerizing.
-Imagining the history of this once mighty ship being sunk during the war was chilling and a cool addition to a scuba dive.
+Still, being able to go through doors and look up at the sunlit water creating a shimmering effect off of the rugged ship was mesmerizing.
+Imagining the history of this once mighty ship being sunk during the war was chilling and a really cool addition to a scuba dive.
 And although the big fish weren’t around, we had plenty of life swimming around us and wondering what we were.

-It definately satisfied my curiosity for shipwrecks and made me want to continue my quest to see more of them.
+It definitely satisfied my curiosity for shipwrecks and made me want to continue my quest to see more of them.
 I wish I had more time when we were in Bali as I would of loved to join Bali Scuba and go search for the famous Mola Mola; a humungous ocean sunfish.
 There is some great diving to be had around the island of Bali and Bali Scuba definitely makes it convenient for divers visiting the popular areas of Kuta, Seminyak, Sanur, and even Ubud.
 I also noticed the big practice pool they had in the back of the shop which is paradise for beginners looking to gain some skills before entering the ocean.

 Please note: All pictures of diving in this article were taken on different trips by professional photographers.
 I have no photos myself from this particular trip above.
-The pictures are however taken from the same area at the Liberty shipwreck.
+The pictures are, however, taken from the same area at the Liberty shipwreck.
 Courtesy of Bali Scuba and the photographers mentioned.